lanl/LaGriT/docs/pages/docs/commands/dump/EXTRACT_SURFMESH.md

   attributes, only xic,yic,zic,itet,jtet,itetoff,itettyp, and icr1
   are set.
 The node attribute imt is set to 1.
 The icontab array is copied from the input mesh object to the output mesh object.

+The elements of the extracted surfmesh are detirmined by the faces of the original mesh elements.
+So if the original mesh is hexahedral, the surfmesh will be quads, if it is tetrahedral, the surfmesh will be triangles.
+If you want all triangles in the surfmesh you can first convert the mesh to tetrahedrals using the command [**`grid2grid`**](../GRID2GRID.md).

 Note:  the **itp** array of the input mesh object must be correctly set.